 - Q: A vendor has season tickets to a local sports team and has offered to take me to a game.
 This is a one-time offer, and we will be responsible for our own transportation, food, and beverages.
 The tickets are relatively inexpensive.
 Although the client representative and I work closely, all vendor selection and purchasing decisions, as well as evaluations of the contractor's work, are handled through other departments.
 Can I accept? - A: You should speak with your supervisor first.
 He or she should determine whether the expense is reasonable and whether your attendance will provide some benefit to the company.
-Other factors should also be considered, such as whether reciprocal offers are ever extended, whether there is an open bid involving the contractor, and whether you can influence the directing of business to the contractor. - Q: A vendor to the company has asked that I attend an annual "industry conference" that the vendor sponsors in Florida.
+Other factors should also be considered, such as whether reciprocal offers are ever extended, whether there is an open bid involving the contractor, and whether you can influence the directing of business to the contractor.
+Since this is an event based hospitality event you must also complete a Gifts and Hospitality Report for the Compliance Unit to analyze and provide guidance to you. - Q: A vendor to the company has asked that I attend an annual "industry conference" that the vendor sponsors in Florida.
 The vendor will cover all expenses, including transportation, fine dining and lodging, and entertainment.
 The vendor's in-house experts will discuss recent developments in the industry for a few hours each day, followed by complimentary rounds of golf with members of the vendor's sales team.
-Can I accept this invitation? - A: You should speak with your supervisor and the Compliance Unit.
-Your attendance may provide benefit to the company.
-However, other factors need to be considered, such as your ability to direct business to the vendor, whether other customers have been invited, and how elaborate the expenses will be.
-All things considered, this offer should be closely scrutinized. - Q: A vendor sends your department six large, perishable hams. - A: The value is not insignificant or symbolic, and therefore the hams should not be accepted.
+Can I accept this invitation? - A: You should speak with your supervisor and also complete a Gifts and Hospitality Report in order to allow the Compliance Unit to assess and provide guidance to you.
+Your attendance may provide benefit to the Company.
+However, other factors will need to be considered, such as your ability to direct business to the vendor, whether other customers have been invited, and how elaborate the expenses will be.
+All things being considered, this offer will have to be carefully evaluated. - Q: A vendor sends your department six large, perishable hams. - A: The value is not insignificant or symbolic, and therefore the hams should not be accepted.
 Because the hams are perishable, however, they may be donated to a charity on the vendor's behalf.
 A letter should be sent to prevent future misunderstandings. - Q: A contractor sends you a bottle of wine. - A: The value of a bottle of wine can vary widely.
 Regardless, our general business practice has historically been to not accept gifts of alcoholic beverages.
 The wine should be returned with an appropriate letter. - Q: A consultant sends you a small gift basket of assorted food items with a note of thanks. - A: Again, the value can vary widely.
 If your direct supervisor has confirmed that the gift is permitted, it may be accepted.
 Ideally, the gift basket should be shared with the entire work group, which is typically the giver's intent.